dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

 * Interactions with other data & information sources is critical.

 * Bringing it all together into a unified system is the key.

+* All of it comes together to all smart building and smart communities.

 ----